• Skip to primary navigation

 November 12, 2017 at 1:47 am

+Hello!
 You can just omit the nutritional yeast (it adds a slightly thicker texture and "cheesy" taste).
-If you want the cheesy taste still, feel free to add your favorite dairy-free cheese shreds!
+So if you still want the cheesy taste, add your favorite dairy-free cheese shreds instead!

 Reply